phptuts/codingwithnoah/summer-camp/day-1/if-blocks/index.md

 modified: 2018-06-10
 ---

-## Why?
+## Objective

-Have a conversation about why you would need an "If" block and what it's used for.
+To learn the concept of if block.

 ## "If" Block

 The block works by see what is attached to it is true.
 If it is true it will execute the blocks inside the "do" section.
+When would you need to use an if block?

 ![If Block](/images/summer-camp/day-1/if-blocks/if-block.png)

 ## "Compare" Block